devops329/devops/instruction/playwright/playwright.md

     },
 ```

-For simplicity's sake, we will only run tests with `chromium`, so delete the other entries.
-Once you have modified the file you can install the `chromium` driver.
+For simplicity, we will only run tests using `chromium`.
+Delete the other entries in the `projects` array.
+After saving the file, install the Chromium driver:

 ```sh
 npx playwright install --with-deps chromium